GoogleChromeLabs/carlo/API.md

 #### Window.pageForTest()
 - `return`: <[Page]> Puppeteer page object for testing.

+#### Window.paramsForReuse()
+- `return`: <\*> parameters.

+Returns the `options.paramsForReuse` value passed into the [carlo.launch](#carlolaunchoptions).

+These parameters are useful when Carlo app is started multiple times:
+- First time the Carlo app is started, it successfully calls `carlo.launch` and opens the main window.
+- Second time the Carlo app is started, `carlo.launch` fails with the 'browser is already running' exception.
+- Despite the fact that second call to `carlo.launch` failed, a new window is created in the first Carlo app.
+This window contains `paramsForReuse` value that was specified in the second (failed) `carlo.launch` call.

+This way app can pass initialization parameters such as command line, etc. to the singleton Carlo that owns the browser.

 #### Window.serveFolder(folder[, prefix])
 - `folder` <[string]> Folder with web content to make available to Chrome.